nsaikiran/Blog/content/drafts/sys-design-practice/index.md

 ### Questions I've created

-Design a music player.
+* Design a music player.
 Given some location in drive that contains music files, create a music player that has play, pause, previous, next, forward, backward, playlists creation and browsing etc.

+* Design a browser tab's history tracker.
+Simulate back and forward button.
+Also, if I traverse back and move forward, we want to remember the previous next also.
+Basically from one state I should have multiple outgoing links.
+  * Solution will stack based implementation for traversing back, each node _can_ have more than one outgoing link.
+Traversing back on stack datastructure is like _backtracking_ (pop operation), hence for _backtracking_ in recursion and graphs we use stack datastructure.
+Directory traversal is also a similar solution.

 [smaller-service-in-control]: https://aws.amazon.com/builders-library/avoiding-overload-in-distributed-systems-by-putting-the-smaller-service-in-control